CLI Tool

 Did you mean: MaximumIndependentSet?

-Run `pred list` to see all available problem types.
+Run `pred list` to see all available problems.